 He attended Medical School at the Reprecht Karl University in Heidelberg, Germany, and graduated from Universidad Mayor de San Andres in Laz Bolivia, his hometown.
 Dr. Handal completed his internship and residency training in General Psychiatry at the State University of New York Health Science Center at Syracuse in Syracuse, New York.
 Following residency, he completed his Fellowship in Child and Adolescent Psychiatry at the University of Miami School of Medicine in Miami, Florida.
 Dr. Handal is a Distinguished Fellow in good standing of the American Psychiatric Association and the American Academy of Child and Adolescent Psychiatrists.
 At the present time he is Professor of Psychiatry and Behavioral Medicine at the Alabama College Of Osteopathic Medicine in Dothan, Alabama.

 Dr. McCleod is a Board Certified Child and Adolescent Psychiatrist who has been in practice with the team at Dothan Behavioral Medicine Clinic (DBMC) since 2003.
 She is a co-investigator in many of the Harmonex clinical research studies.
-Dr. McCleod is the current Medical Director of Southeast Alabama Youth Services’ Diversion Center and the Boys and Girls Attention Group Homes.
-She is also the current Medical Director of Laurel Oaks Behavioral Health Center, an acute and residential in-patient psychiatric care for children and adolescents.
-She is the current Medical Director of Bradford Health Clinic, an intensive out-patient center for treatment of adults and adolescents with substance dependence in Dothan, Alabama.
+Dr. McCleod is the current Medical Director of Southeast Alabama Youth Services' Diversion Center and the Boys and Girls Attention Group Homes.
 She is owner and founder of J.C.
 McCleod, MD Psychiatric, PLLC.
+She serves as a clinical faculty member for the Alabama College of Osteopathic Medicine supervising medical students.
+She also supervises nursing, counseling, and social work students in the field of psychiatry as a clinical preceptor.
+She has recently retired from Laurel Oaks Behavioral Health Center, an acute and residential in-patient psychiatric care for children and adolescents, where she was the Medical Director from 2009-2020.
+She is the former medical director of Bradford Health Clinic, an intensive out-patient center for treatment of adults and adolescents with substance dependence in Dothan, Alabama from 2006-2018.

 She is a native of Chicago, Illinois and completed her Bachelor of Science Degree at Howard University in Washington, DC.
 She received her Medical Degree from the University of Illinois, College of Medicine.
 She completed her residency in General Psychiatry, and fellowship in Child and Adolescent Psychiatry both at Emory University in Atlanta, Georgia.
 Dr. McCleod is Board Certified in General Psychiatry as well as Child and Adolescent Psychiatry.
 She is licensed to practice medicine in the states of Alabama and Georgia.

-She is the chapter President of Alpha Kappa Alpha Sorority, Incorporated, Kappa Pi Omega Chapter and was voted as the chapter‘s 2010 “Soror of the Year”.
+She served as the 12th and again as the 14th chapter President of Alpha Kappa Alpha Sorority, Incorporated, Kappa Pi Omega Chapter, and was voted as the chapter's 2010 "Soror of the Year".
 She actively volunteers in many community service projects.
-She’s a member of Greater Beulah Baptist Church.
-She is married to Don McCleod, CPA, and they have two children, Don Robert and Michelle .
+She's a member of Greater Beulah Baptist Church.
+She is married to Don McCleod, CPA, and they have two children, Don Robert and Michelle.

 Dr. Pfeifer is a board-eligible adult, child, and adolescent psychiatrist who joined the team of mental health professionals at Dothan Behavioral Medicine Clinic in 2011.
 He is also a co-investigator in several clinical research studies being carried out at the clinic in conjunction with Harmonex.
 In addition, he is one of the attending physicians at Laurel Oaks Behavioral Health Center, which provides acute and residential in-patient psychiatric care for children and adolescents.
 Dr. Pfeifer completed his Bachelor of Science Degree at Hillsdale College in Hillsdale, Michigan.
 Shortly after, he received his Master of Science Degree in Molecular and Cellular Biology from the University of Toledo.